Ernest Beckett, 2nd Baron Grimthorpe: Personal life

 Beckett is also believed to have been the father of Violet Trefusis (1894–1972), whose mother, Alice Keppel was a mistress of King Edward VII.
 Today, Violet is mainly remembered for her lengthy affair with the poet Vita Sackville-West, which the two women continued after their respective marriages.

 He also fathered a son, Lancelot Ernest Cecil, in 1895 by the Johannesburg socialite and hostess José Brink Dale Lace, married to mining magnate, John Dale Lace.
 In 1901, Ernest became engaged to Eve Fairfax, but the engagement was broken a few years later.
 During this time, he commissioned a bust of Eve from sculptor Auguste Rodin, which was the first of several Rodin made using Eve as a model.
 Rodin and Eve became close friends during the sittings for these busts.

-Lord Grimthorpe died in April 1917, aged 60.
+Lord Grimthorpe died in April 1917, aged 60, at a sanatorium in Banchory, Aberdeenshire.
 He was succeeded in the baronetcy and barony by his son, Ralph Beckett.
 Lord Grimthorpe's younger brother, Gervase Beckett, also sat as a Conservative Member of Parliament and was created a baronet in 1921 (see Beckett baronets).
 His ashes are interred in the gardens of his beloved Villa Cimbrone.